Fast Track, Breakthrough Therapy, Accelerated Approval and Priority Review

 For purposes of Breakthrough Therapy designation, clinically significant endpoint generally refers to an endpoint that measures an effect on irreversible morbidity or mortality (IMM) or on symptoms that represent serious consequences of the disease.
 A clinically significant endpoint can also refer to findings that suggest an effect on IMM or serious symptoms, including:

-- An effect on an established surrogate endpoint
+- An effect on an established surrogate endpoint that typically would be used to support traditional approval

 - An effect on a surrogate endpoint or intermediate clinical endpoint considered reasonably likely to predict a clinical benefit (i.e., the accelerated approval standard)